kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Offline.md

     App->LAM: assetDownloadFinished(mediaSource, location)

     @enduml
 	{% endplantuml %}

-## Playback
+### Playing Back and Downloaded Asset

-To play a downloaded asset, the application needs to wrap the asset with a MediaEntry object. `LocalAssetsManager` provides `createLocalMediaEntry(for assetId: String, localURL: URL)`.
+To play back a downloaded asset, the application needs to wrap the asset with a `MediaEntry` object. `LocalAssetsManager` provides `createLocalMediaEntry(for assetId: String, localURL: URL)`.
 This function returns a suitable `MediaEntry`.

 	{% plantuml %}
     @startuml
 	participant App
 	participant LocalAssetsManager as LAM